nasheomirro/prop-variants/README.md

 };
 ```

 If the `"$$"` is present in a variant group, it means that the variant will default to the specified key.
 In this case, the default for the variant group `size` is `base`.

-Note that right now this is all just typings, we do offer a utility function to help map the props into values but if you don't use that then you'll have to make this work manually.
+Note that right now this is all just typings, we do offer a utility function to help map the props into values but if you don't use that then you'll have to map it manually with this in mind.

 ### Optional Props with no defaults